• Skip to primary navigation

 8. Bake at 425°F (220°C) for 3 minutes.
 Then switch off the oven for 6 to 8 minutes.
 The madeleines will develop their bump on top.
 Then turn the oven to 320°F (160°C) for 2 to 3 minutes longer.

 9. Remove the madeleines from the oven and let them cool in the mold for a couple of minutes.
-While hot, take them out one by one and place them on the side, but in the mold (not on a wire rack), to cool down.
+While hot, take them out one by one and place them on the side of the mold (not on a wire rack) to cool.

 Notes